breki/demeton/pomodoro-Demeton.md

-﻿- how to add sea color to color mask?
+﻿- implement step builders for standard steps

 ## Tue 05.11.
+- Added sea color to the default color scale.
 - Parallelized `ElevationColoring.shadeRaster`.
 - SRTM cells are now treated as having coordinates on the geometric centers, so 0.5 offset is no longer used.